helpermethod/spring-boot-style-guide/README.md

 }
 ```

-* Do not unnecessarily add `@RequestParam` to your query parameters.
+* Don't unnecessarily add `@RequestParam` to your query parameters.

 ```java
 // bad